joishvadiraj/TF-AWS-VPC/README.md

-# AWS VPC & Subnet creation using Terraform.
+# Setting Up VPC and Subnets with Terraform: A Quick Start